Health Tips

 Fennel is an aromatic plant with multiple benefits for digestion.
 Known since ancient times for its medicinal properties, it is often used to prevent bloating and intestinal gas.

-Fennel seeds contain natural compounds that promote digestion and relieve digestive discomfort.
+Fennel seeds contain natural compounds that aid digestion and relieve digestive discomfort.
 They contain essential oils such as anethole, which has carminative properties, meaning it helps eliminate intestinal gas and prevent bloating.

-Fennel works by stimulating the secretion of bile, which promotes the digestion of fats and helps prevent digestive disorders linked to slow or difficult digestion.
-Additionally, its antispasmodic properties help relax the muscles of the intestine, thereby reducing intestinal spasms and cramps.
+Fennel works by stimulating bile secretion, which promotes fat digestion and helps prevent digestive disorders associated with slow or difficult digestion.
+In addition, its antispasmodic properties help relax the muscles of the intestine, thereby reducing spasms and intestinal cramps.

-Turmeric, and more particularly one of its components, curcumin, has a powerful antioxidant effect, because it contains molecules (vitamins, trace elements, etc.) that are beneficial for the body.
+Turmeric, and more specifically one of its components, curcumin, has a powerful antioxidant effect because it contains molecules (vitamins, trace elements, etc.) that are beneficial to the body.
 It is known to regulate intestinal flora.
-It blocks ulcer-causing bacteria and protects the lining of the intestine.
+It blocks the bacteria responsible for ulcers and protects the intestinal wall.
 It also has a very beneficial effect in cases of irritation or repeated diarrhea.
-This rhizome is very beneficial for the liver by protecting liver cells.
+This rhizome is very beneficial for the liver as it protects liver cells.

-Fresh turmeric root is used in cooking, to give color and flavor to omelets, soups or rice.
-It is also appreciated as a spice to flavor pasta or rice.
-Turmeric is also drunk as an infusion.
-Whatever the form, it is beneficial to consume around 3 grams of turmeric per day.
+Fresh turmeric root is used in cooking to add color and flavor to omelets, soups, or rice.
+It is also popular as a spice to flavor pasta or rice.
+Turmeric can also be drunk as an infusion.
+Regardless of the form, it is beneficial to consume about 3 grams of turmeric per day.

 Do you know the history of mint?

-In love with Hades, Greek god of the bowels of the Earth, the nymph Menthe is punished by Persephone, the wife of the God who tramples her and transforms her into a plant: mint.
+Enamored with Hades, the Greek god of the underworld, the nymph Menthe was punished by Persephone, the god's wife, who trampled her and transformed her into a plant: mint.

-This plant has been renowned for a long time for its multiple properties:
+This plant has long been renowned for its many properties:

 • It relieves headaches;